-- 6. Connect the carriage assembly to the desired gelcoat fluid section as described in the Changing Colors section. - 7.
-Connect the accompanying gelcoat hose assembly to the gun and open the ball valve at the quick disconnect end.
+- 6. With the carriage assembly connected to the desired gelcoat fluid section, connect the accompanying gelcoat hose assembly to the gun. - 7.
+Open the ball valve at the quick disconnect end.

-Priming Catalyst to Gun
+Prime Catalyst to Gun

-- 8. Prepare the gun as follows: - For external mix system: Remove the catalyst and spray tip from the front of the gun. - For internal mix system: Tighten the packing nuts on the gun and trigger the gun 10 to 15 times.
-Snug the packing nuts and repeat triggering, repeating this process three to four times.
-Remove the nozzle and mixer from the chamber. - 9.
-Tighten the catalyst packing nut $\frac{1}{8}$ to $\frac{1}{4}$ turn to snug packing. - 10.
-Fill the catalyst jug 3⁄4 full and then purge the air out of the catalyst feed line by slightly tilting the jug. - 11.
+- 8. Prepare the gun as follows: - External Mix: Remove the catalyst and spray tip from the front of the gun. - Internal Mix: Tighten the packing nuts on the gun and trigger 10 to 15 times.
+Snug packing nuts again and repeat gun triggering three to four times total.
+Remove nozzle and mixer from the mix chamber. - 9.
+Tighten the catalyst packing nut $\frac{1}{8}$ to $\frac{1}{4}$ of a turn to snug packing. - 10.
+Fill the catalyst jug 3/4 full, then purge the air out of the catalyst feed line by slightly tilting the catalyst jug. - 11.
 Open the recirculation valve on the catalyst manifold. - 12.
-Remove the pivot pin on the catalyst drive linkage. - 13.
+Remove the pivot pin for the catalyst drive linkage. - 13.
 Using the catalyst drive, hand prime catalyst back to the jug through the recirculation valve until there is no air in the tube. - 14.
-Close the recirculation valve. - 15.
-Lock or hold the gun trigger in the open position over an appropriate container. - 16.
-Remove the pivot pin from the catalyst drive linkage. - 17.
-Use the catalyst drive to hand prime catalyst out to the gun until a steady stream is achieved.
+Close the recirculation valve on the catalyst manifold. - 15.
+Lock or hold the gun in the open position over an appropriate container. - 16.
+Remove the pivot pin from the catalyst drive linkage and use the catalyst drive to hand prime catalyst out to the gun until a steady stream is achieved.

 Note Do not reinstall the pivot pin at this time.
-Open the catalyst recirculation valve to prevent over pressurizing the catalyst system.
+Open the recirculation valve at the catalyst manifold to prevent over pressurizing the catalyst system.

-Priming Gelcoat to Gun
+Prime Gelcoat to Gun

 Note The resin pump was tested using oil.
-It may require up to 1⁄2 gallon of gelcoat be run through the unit to purge any remaining oil from the system.
+You may need to run up to 1⁄2 gallon (1 - 2 liters) of gelcoat through the unit to purge any remaining oil from the system.

-- 18. Fill the packing nut cavity 3⁄4 full of TSL or equivalent oil. - 19.
+- 17. Fill the packing nut cavity 3/4 full with throat seal oil (TSL). - 18.
+Clamp or tape both ends of the resin return hose in place from the bottom of the inline filter and to the return wand. - 19.
 Insert the gelcoat suction wand into a container of gelcoat. - 20.
-Clamp or tape the resin return hose coming from the bottom of the inline filter to the resin pickup wand and into the drum. - 21.
-With the gun locked in the open position, slowly increase pump regulator pressure until pump is running at a slow but steady rate.

-- 22. Allow pump to run until a steady stream of gelcoat is being dispensed. - 23.
-Close the gun and clean as follows: - For external mix system: Brush the front of the gun head clean with solvent. - For internal mix system: Flush the mix chamber clean. - 24.
-Slowly increase gelcoat pump pressure to 100 psi (7 bar). - 25.
-Allow the unit to set under static load for 15 to 30 minutes to seat the resin packing set. - 26.
-Turn the pump regulator to zero. - 27.
-Slowly open the ball valve at the bottom of the resin filter to drain the fluid pressure. - 28.
-Repeat priming to gun each time you change fluid sections/colors.
+With the gun locked in the open position, slowly increase pump regulator pressure until the pump is running at a slow but steady rate. - 21.
+Allow the pump to run until a steady stream of gelcoat is being dispensed, then close the gun. - 22.
+Clean the gun as follows: - External Mix: Brush the front of the gun head with solvent until clean. - Internal Mix: Flush the mix chamber clean. - 23.
+Slowly increase gelcoat pump pressure to 100 psi (7 bar). - 24.
+Allow the unit to set under static load for 15 to 30 minutes to seat the resin packing set. - 25.
+Turn the pump regulator to zero. - 26.
+Slowly open the ball valve at the bottom of the resin filter to drain the fluid pressure. - 27.
+Perform steps to to prime each fluid section/color individually.

-Charging the Gelcoat Surge Chamber (if applicable)
+Charge Gelcoat Surge Chamber (if Applicable)

-- 29. Open the ball valve below the inline resin filter. - 30.
-To charge the resin surge chamber, use the air hose with the female quick disconnect (charging hose) and insert it over the male quick disconnect at the top of the resin surge chamber. - 31.
-Push down on the female quick disconnect for 5 to 10 seconds and disengage. - 32.
+- 28. Open the ball valve below the inline resin filter. - 29.
+Use the air hose with the female quick disconnect (charging hose) and insert over the male quick disconnect at the top of the resin surge chamber. - 30.
+Push down on the female quick disconnect for 5 to 10 seconds and disengage. - 31.
 Close the ball valve below the inline filter.

-Pressurize Fluids
+Pressurize Fluid